-The Calculate Density tool creates a density map (polygon) from point or line features by spreading known quantities of a phenomenon (represented as attributes of the points or lines) across the map.
+The Calculate Density tool creates a density map (polygon) from point or line features by spreading known quantities of a phenomenon (represented as attributes of the points or lines) across the map or scene.

 Learn more about how Kernel Density works